The Gaussian Multiple Access Diamond Channel: System Model

 \section{System Model}

-We consider the Gaussian multiple access diamond channel, see Figure \ref{dia}.
-The capacity of the link from the source node to Relay $k$ is $R_k$, $k=1,2$.
-The received signal at the destination node is
+Consider a multiple access diamond channel, see Figure \ref{MAC_diamond}.
+The capacity of the link from the source node to Relay $k$ is $C_k$, for $k=1,2$.
+The channel between the two relay nodes and the destination node is a multiple access channel with input alphabets $(\mathcal{X}_1, \mathcal{X}_2)$, output alphabet $\mathcal{Y}$ and a transition probability $p(y|x_1,x_2)$ defined on $\mathcal{Y}\times\mathcal{X}_1\times\mathcal{X}_2$.

-where $X_1$ and $X_2$ are the input signals from Relay 1 and Relay 2, respectively, and $U$ is a zero-mean unit-variance Gaussian random variable.
-It is assumed that $U$ is independent to $(X_1,X_2)$.

 Let $W$ be a message that the source node would like to transmit to the destination node.
 Assume that $W$ is uniformly distributed on $\{1,2,\cdots,M\}$.
-An $(M,n, \epsilon_n)$ code consists of an encoding function at the source node
+An $(M, n, \epsilon_n)$ code consists of an encoding function at the source node

 two encoding functions at the relays